 Scenario(s)

 Vehicle safety – There are requirements for operators to not simply keep their vehicles in a safe condition, but to keep records and undergo occasional safety inspection.
 Using the capabilities of 11ai, the on-board records can be downloaded to a certified inspection station without the vehicle having to stop and physically hand over these records (electronic scrrening).
 Some of the data that is available via on-board data networks can also be downloaded to the inspection station at this time.
 Then, if everything is judged to be OK, the inspection station can upload the fact where and when this vehicle was checked.
 This would expand on the currently implemented weight-in-motion systems, with the weigh-in-motion function being included in the same system.
+There are two potential implementations, one with a roadside AP acquiring data as the vehicle passes by, the other where vehicle to be inspected is stopped and data is downloaded while stationary.
+There is the possibility of vehicle to vehicle communications wherein the inspector interrogates the vehicle to be inspected as they are travelling down the road together (the inspected vehicle would be pulled over if there was questionable visual or data issues).
+The moving vehicle case should allow association before the vehicle has traveled no more than one vehicle length at highway speeds.
+The difference between this and other vehicular scenarios is that these vehicles are generally longer and moving at slower speeds than private cars, consider the length to be 10 meters or more and speeds to be no more than 120 kph.
+Rate of entry should consider this difference in speeds and sizes but would otherwise be comparable to open road vehicular scenarios.

 Hazardous Goods (HazMat) – This would enable the automated monitoring and tracking of shipments of hazardous goods (also known as Hazardous Materials or HazMat).
 Such shipments have prior approval, not only of the goods themselves, but the route to be taken, with considerable paperwork for the various aspects of the shipment.
 With the capabilities of 11ai and the existence of various roadside APs, the shipment can be tracked in real time, including monitoring the status of the goods and any on-board security systems.
+Latency and rates of entry are comparable to the previous scenario, including the possibility of both stationary and moving interrogations and tracking.

 Border Crossing – All of the necessary paperwork, including driver information (which can include biometrics) can be transferred to the boarder inspection station as the vehicle is approaching the station.
 Thus not only is the inspector ready with all of the necessary information prior to the vehicle arriving, but any missing or questionable data can be identified in advance.
 Many border crossings have periods of congestion that result in long backups which not only cause a waste in time, but also can cause traffic management problems.
 With the capabilities of 11ai, the truck can announce itself at a roadside AP hours before reaching the border and can be given an appointment for when to arrive at the same time it is transmitting all of its electronic paperwork..
 Thus if there are major delays, the truck can stop at a service or rest area before arriving at the border and wait until the appointed time.
 Then when the truck actually arrives, there is little waiting time and the inspector can merely verify that the information previously sent is correct and still valid, speeding up the crossing process considerably.
+Latency and rates of entry are comparable to the previous scenario, including the possibility of both stationary and moving interrogations and tracking.